chiefJurist/chiefJurist/README.md

 ## Currently
 - 🔭 I’m currently working on contracted projects.
-- 🌱 I’m currently learning try my best.
+- 🌱 I’m currently learning to 100% try my best.
 - 💬 Ask me about software development, history and music.
 - ⚡ Fun fact: Yes, you can do it (❁´◡`❁)